2000Bel/Cinema_club/README.md

 ## Next steps:
 Next Steps: Future Enhancements for Movie Buff

-	1. User Profiles Favorites
-	•	Allow users to “like” or favorite movies and actors, storing that relationship in a new model.
+1. User Profiles Favorites: Allow users to “like” or favorite movies and actors, storing that relationship in a new model.
-	2. Search and Filter Functionality
-	•	Implement a search bar to look up movies or actors by name, genre, or release year.
+2. Search and Filter Functionality: Implement a search bar to look up movies or actors by name, genre, or release year.
-	3. Movie Reviews and Ratings
-	•	Display average ratings and most reviewed movies.
+3. Movie Reviews and Ratings: Display average ratings and most reviewed movies.
-	4. Comments Section
-	•	Add a commenting system where users can discuss specific movies.
+4. Comments Section: Add a commenting system where users can discuss specific movies.
-	5. Responsive Design Improvements
-	•	Refine the mobile experience with additional responsive CSS and test across various screen sizes.
+5. Responsive Design Improvements: Refine the mobile experience with additional responsive CSS and test across various screen sizes.
-	6. Image Hosting and Optimization
-	•	Integrate an external image hosting service (like Cloudinary) for better image handling and performance.
+6. Image Hosting and Optimization:Integrate an external image hosting service (like Cloudinary) for better image handling and performance.

-# Django CRUD App Project - Evaluation Checklist
+# Django CRUD App Project
+# Evaluation Checklist

 ## Technical Requirements - MVP